-The Zoo’s breeding pair of red pandas, Jacob and Marie, celebrated their 3rd and 2nd birthday respectively in 2020.
-Marie was brought to New Bedford to pair up with Jacob based on a recommendation as part of the AZA’s Species Survival Plan.
+The Zoo’s breeding pair of red pandas, Jacob and Marie, celebrated their 5th and 4th birthday in 2022.
+Marie was brought to New Bedford based on a breeding recommendation as part of the AZA’s Species Survival Plan.

 On June 4, 2020, for the first time in our 126 year history, a red panda cub was born!
 Through a fun gender reveal enrichment activity, Jacob announced the cub was a boy.
 Five names were chosen from our Red Panda Pal subscribers and put to a public vote.
 Our community enjoyed watching Kodo grow up and in 2022, he moved to another AZA accredited zoo to start a family of his own.

 Ailurus fulgens fulgens

 High-altitude temperate forests with thick canopy cover and dense bamboo understories